gardener/documentation/website/documentation/guides/install_gardener/setup-seed/_index.md

       ...
 ```

-Also make sure that your new seed cluster has enough resources for the expected number of shoots.

 ## Registering the Shoot as Seed

 The seed itself is a Kubernetes resource that can be deployed via a yaml file, but it has some dependencies.
 You can find templated versions of these files in the [seed-config component](https://github.com/gardener/landscape-setup/tree/0.5.0/components/seed-config) of the landscape-setup-template project.
 If you have set up your Gardener using this project, there should also be rendered versions of these files in the `state/seed-config/` directory of your landscape folder (they are probably easier to work with).
 Examples for all these files can also be found in the aforementioned example folder in the Gardener repo.

 ### 1. Seed Namespace

 First, you should create a namespace for your new seed and everything that belongs to it.
 This is not necessary, but it will keep your cluster organized.
 For this example, the namespace will be called `seed-test`.

 ### 2. Cloud Provider Secret

 The Gardener needs to create resources on the seed and thus needs a kubeconfig for it.
 It is provided with the cloud provider secret (below is an example for AWS).

 ```yaml
 apiVersion: v1